Back to Blog

 What is the difference between a Vapi wrapper and a native voice AI platform?

 A Vapi wrapper is a software layer that adds branding and client management on top of Vapi's infrastructure.
 Every call still flows through Vapi's servers.
 The wrapper just provides a dashboard.
 A native platform like Trillet owns its voice AI infrastructure end-to-end.
-The practical difference is control and cost: wrappers create double dependency risk (wrapper failure or Vapi failure both take you down), and stacked pricing typically results in $0.20+/min effective rates versus $0.09/min on native platforms.
+The practical difference is control and cost: wrappers create double dependency risk (wrapper failure or Vapi failure both take you down), and stacked pricing typically results in $0.20+/min effective rates versus $0.12/min all-in on native platforms.

 Does Trillet support GoHighLevel integration?